 - (a) Something pleasant makes one feel

-- (i) nice. (ii) excited
+- (i) nice.

+- (ii) excited.

+- (iii) entertained.

-- (iii) entertained (iv) cheerful.
+- (iv) cheerful.

-- Ans. (i) nice
+Ans. (i) nice

 - (b) What makes one piano sound different from another piano?

 - (i) The place they are kept in.

 - (ii) The person who made them.

 - (iii) The sounds produced on them.

 - (iv) The material they are made of.

-- Ans. (iv) The material they are made of.
+Ans. (iv) The material they are made of.

-- (c) Complete the following with a phrase.

-- Music is sounds which are
+Music is sounds which are

-- Ans. pleasant to the ear.
+Ans. pleasant to the ear.

-- (d) Infer one reason for the following, based on information in paragraph 4.

-- '... the air column can be made longer or shorter, thereby producing low - or highpitched sounds, respectively.'
+- (d) Infer one reason for the following, based on information in paragraph 4. - '... the air column can be made longer or shorter, thereby producing low - or highpitched sounds, respectively.' - Ans.
+This happens because one blows into a wind instrument and opens and closes the holes with the fingers.

-- Ans.
-This happens because one blows into a wind instrument and opens and closes the holes with the fingers. - (e) Complete the following analogy correctly with a word or phrase from paragraph 2.
+(e) Complete the following analogy correctly with a word or phrase from paragraph 2.

-guitar : plucked ; drums :
+guitar : plucked :: drums :

-- Ans. beaten - (f) Give one reason why percussion instruments produce a resonating sound. - (i) Because they are covered with animal hide. - (ii) Because they are beaten by hand. - (iii) Because they are hollow from inside. - (iv) Because they are played with sticks. - Ans. (iii) Because they are hollow from inside. - (g) The quality of sound played on a guitar or a sitar depends on the - (i) harmonics.(ii) strings.(iii) pitch.(iv) tune. - Ans. (ii) strings. - (h) Mention any two characteristics of a string instrument: - Ans. (i) They have strings stretched across a hollow box.
+Ans. beaten

+- (f) Give one reason why percussion instruments produce a resonating sound.

+- (i) Because they are covered with animal hide.

+- (ii) Because they are beaten by hand.

+- (iii) Because they are hollow from inside.

+- (iv) Because they are played with sticks.

+Ans. (iii) Because they are hollow from inside.

+- (g) The quality of sound played on a guitar or a sitar depends on the

+- (i) harmonics.

+- (ii) strings.

+- (iii) pitch.

+- (iv) tune.

+Ans. (ii) strings.
-(ii) Thicker strings produce a deeper sound than thinner ones.

-- (i) Supply one point to justify the following:'Whatever the kind of music, it has to sound pleasant to be called music.' - Ans.
-Sounds which jar on the ear are not music, but noise which is not pleasant. - (j) Substitute 'randomly' with a word similar in meaning in the following sentence from the passage:
+- (h) Mention any two characteristics of a string instrument. - Ans.
+They have strings stretched across a hollow box.
+Thicker strings produce a deeper sound than thinner ones. - (i) Supply one point to justify the following: 'Whatever the kind of music, it has to sound pleasant to be called music.' - Ans.
+Sounds which jar the ear are not music, but noise which is not pleasant. - (j) Substitute 'randomly' with a word similar in meaning in the following sentence from the passage:

-'If you strum the strings of a guitar randomly...'
+'If you strum the strings of a guitar randomly. . .'

 Ans. casually/haphazardly